taw00/element-rpm/README.md

 Successful builds:
 * **Fedora:** versions 31+
 * **OpenSUSE:** Tumbleweed and Leap 15.2 as of Element 1.7.1

+Alternative builds:
-* **Flatpak:** _(not my build)_ **Leap 15.1 and EL8(RHEL/CentOS) folks can use the Element-team supplied Flatpak:** <https://flathub.org/apps/details/im.riot.Riot> Ideally, we'd have native builds available for Leap 15.1 and RHEL/CentOS, alas.
+* **Flatpak:** Leap 15.1 and EL8(RHEL/CentOS) folks can use the Element-team supplied Flatpak: <https://flathub.org/apps/details/im.riot.Riot> Ideally, we'd have native builds available for Leap 15.1 and RHEL/CentOS, alas.
 Using a Flatpak are a brute-force solution, but it is a solution.

-Unsucessful builds:
+Unsuccessful builds:
 * **CentOS (and RHEL):**
   - Last successful build version: Riot 1.5.
   - See also GitHub issues [#31](https://github.com/taw00/riot-rpm/issues/31) and [#33](https://github.com/taw00/riot-rpm/issues/33).
 See "Flatpak" above.